 To get crispy skin and tender meat, use a high oven temperature of 450° to begin the cook then reduce the temperature to 375°.
 High heat is necessary for good chicken skin!
 Don’t be afraid to turn the heat up!

-Roast the chicken at 450° for 20 minutes then reduce the oven to 375° and roast for about 10-15 minutes more per pound (total cook time, not additional) or until internal temperature reaches 165°.
+Roast the chicken at 450° for 20 minutes then reduce the oven to 375° and roast for about 10-15 minutes more per pound (total cook time, not additional) or until the internal temperature reaches 165° with an instant-read thermometer.

 For example, the chicken I used was 10 pounds, so I roasted for 20 minutes then an additional 110 minutes (1 hour, 50 minutes).
 Check the internal temperature beginning at 1 hour of cooking then adjust cook time as needed.